What is a scaffold and hoarding licence?

 A licence costs £214 which covers the first week.
 To extend your licence there is a charge of £51 for each additional week.

-Once your application has been submitted and we have all the information required to process your application, your licence will be issued to you in around five working days.
-If anything is missing we will contact you.
-If you make a payment and your licence is refused, you will be issued with a refund within 10 working days of receiving the decision.
+Applications must be submitted a minimum of 10 working days before the licence is required.
+If anything is missing we will contact you, a licence will be issued within 10 days of all necessary paperwork being received.
+If you make a payment and your licence is refused, you will be issued with a refund withing 10 working days of receiving the decision.

 How to request an extension to a licence

-As long as your licence hasn't expired, you can apply for an extension.
-You will need your original licence reference details.
-If your licence has already expired you will no longer be able to apply for an extension and will be required to apply for a new licence.
+As long as your licence hasn’t expired, you can apply for an extension.
+You will need your original licence reference details and must apply a minimum of 5 working days before it is due to expire.
+If your licence expires within 5 working days you will not be able to apply for an extension and will be required to apply for a new licence.